posit-dev/rsconnect-python/README.md

 ```

 #### Updating a Different Deployment
-If you want to update an existing deployment but don't have the saved metadata, you can provide the app's numeric ID or GUID on the command line:
+If you want to update an existing deployment but don't have the saved deployment data, you can provide the app's numeric ID or GUID on the command line:

 ```
 rsconnect deploy --app-id 123456 my-notebook.ipynb